bmya/monaca-framework-android/README.md

 Requirement
 -----------
-Installed Android SDK 2.1, 3.0 or lator.
+Installed Android SDK 2.1, 3.0 or later.

 How To Build
 -----------